chuckfinca/a-simple-llm-kit/README.md

 # 1. Import the framework's core components
-from a_simple_llm_kit.core.config import FrameworkSettings from a_simple_llm_kit.core.metrics_wrappers import PerformanceMetrics, ModelBackendTracker from a_simple_llm_kit.defaults import FileSystemStorageAdapter, YamlConfigProvider from a_simple_llm_kit.models.manager import ModelManager from a_simple_llm_kit.models.predictor import Predictor # A basic dspy.Signature from a_simple_llm_kit.models.program_manager import ProgramManager
+from a_simple_llm_kit.core.config import FrameworkSettings from a_simple_llm_kit.core.metrics_wrappers import PerformanceMetrics from a_simple_llm_kit.core.pipeline import Pipeline from a_simple_llm_kit.core.implementations import ModelProcessor from a_simple_llm_kit.core.output_processors import DefaultOutputProcessor from a_simple_llm_kit.core.types import MediaType, PipelineData from a_simple_llm_kit.core.utils import MetadataCollector from a_simple_llm_kit.defaults import YamlConfigProvider from a_simple_llm_kit.core.storage import FileSystemStorageAdapter from a_simple_llm_kit.models.manager import ModelManager from a_simple_llm_kit.models.predictor import Predictor from a_simple_llm_kit.models.program_manager import ProgramManager

 class PredictionRequest(BaseModel):